Pro Tennis: World Court

-is a tennis sports video game released by Namco in 1988 for Japanese arcades.
-It runs upon Namco System 1 hardware, and was inspired by the 1987 Famicom game Family Tennis.
-In August 1988, the game was ported to the PC Engine console, in which a new tennis-based role-playing quest mode was added, and was later ported to the North American TurboGrafx-16 console by NEC under the title of World Court Tennis in 1989.
-Up to four players could play simultaneously.
-A sequel named Super World Court was released in 1992, which ran on Namco NA-1 hardware and allowed up to four players to play simultaneously.
-The arcade version was released on the PlayStation 4 and Nintendo Switch as part of the Arcade Archives lineup in May 2022 worldwide.
+is a 1988 sports video game developed and published by Namco for arcades.
+It was released only in Japan in October 1988.
+It was inspired by the 1987 Famicom game Family Tennis.
+In August 1988, the game was converted to the PC Engine console, in which a new tennis-based role-playing quest mode was added, and was released for the North American TurboGrafx-16 console by NEC as World Court Tennis in 1989.
+Up to four players can play simultaneously.

+An arcade sequel, Super World Court, was released in 1992.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in May 2022.

 Gameplay

 At the start of the game the players must select either "singles" (Player 1 v Player 2) or "doubles" (Player Team v CPU Team); they must then select one of twenty different players (ten male, eight female and two robot) before selecting one of three different courts (New York City hard, London lawn, and Paris clay).
 They must then select whether they want the match to be one or three sets long - and, once they have done so, their two (or four) chosen players will come out, and take their positions on the court.
 The players must use an eight-way joystick to direct their chosen players around their half of the court and two buttons to hit the ball with their rackets, but just like in a real tennis match, faults, net balls and deuce can occur, although the "Deuce" setting in the options menu can be turned off.